Tayruh/sadako/reference.md

     You and your friend go to the movies and have a great time.
 ```

 Not the most extravagant use of a scene, but it does at least make the code a bit cleaner to read.
-Also as mentioned in the variable embedding section, the `*.` token is the shortcut for `sadako.scenes` variable, and `*:` is the shortcut to its value.
+Also as mentioned in the variable embedding section, the `*.` token is the shortcut for the `sadako.scenes` variable, and `*:` is the shortcut to its value.

 A scene comes with three members you can access for its state.
 These are set automatically based on the condition checks.